Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (Canine Research Council)

-The Canine Research Council has been producing yearly reports on dog bite deaths for 2 decades and continually finds that only a small percentage of these deaths can be linked to a breed.
+The Canine Research Council has been producing yearly reports on dog bite deaths for two decades and continually finds that only a small percentage of these deaths can be linked to a breed.
 Often, they find that bias toward certain breeds results in the misidentification of offending dogs.

 12. Pit Bull-type dogs and Rottweilers were held responsible for about 75% of dog bite deaths where the breed was identified.